CasualYT31/aimbooster/README.md

 # AimBooster
-AimBooster is a a game in developement.
-This game is meant to be a 2D aim trainer for your own use, made with Godot game engine by Naysar(Cas) and MaskedForGas.
+AimBooster is a game in development.
+This game is meant to be a 2D aim trainer for your own use, made with the Godot game engine by Naysar (Cas) and MaskedForGas.